Dyalog/nuget/README.md

 The code can also be used outside of Cider, but documentation is currently rudimentary, consisting only in the form of this README file and the example code in the `Tests/` folder.

 ## Introduction
 The NuGet tool works by tapping into the "dotnet" command line tool to establish a folder as a .NET project, and use tools built in to .NET to load NuGet packages.
-It requires .NET 6.0, and Dyalog APL must be configured to use the new .NET by setting DYALOG_NETCORE=1.
+It requires .NET 6.0 or later, and Dyalog APL must be configured to use the new .NET by setting DYALOG_NETCORE=1.

 ## Using NuGet with Cider